Menu

 Library

-Children in Apollos will have the opportunity to visit the school library every Monday where they will be able to choose a book that they can read for pleasure as well as changing their reading practice book.
+Children in Apollos will have the opportunity to visit the school library every Thursday where they will be able to choose a book that they can read for pleasure as well as changing their reading practice book.
 Each day, children will spend some time reading a book of their own choice and therefore should bring their library book to school each day if they wish to read it during our reading for pleasure time.

 Home Learning

 Give Me Ten - Children are expected to read for at least ten minutes every day and should record this in their reading record.
 Children should bring their reading book and reading record to school every day.
-In year 4, children are not expected to always read to an adult, however a parent/carer will need to sign their reading record to show that they have read at home.
+In year 4, children are not always expected to always read to an adult, however a parent/carer will need to sign their reading record to show that they have read at home.
 We hope to see lots of children becoming Reading Champions each term!

 Spelling - In school, we will teach the children spelling patterns and rules.
 At home, we would like the focus to be on learning and practising the Year 3 and 4 statutory spellings (you can find these by clicking on the spelling star at the top of this page).